Being Mary Jane Season 4 Finale Recap Feeling Tested

 Advertisement

 In New York, MJ returns from implantation.
 The apartment is covered in flowers and twinkle lights.
-Justin stands in the centre of it all.
-He apologises for his emotionally manipulative behaviour.
-But says that he’s realised what he wants: Mary Jane.
+Justin stands in the center of it all.
+He apologizes for his emotionally manipulative behavior.
+But says that he’s realized what he wants: Mary Jane.
 He gets down on one knee and proposes!
 It’s everything Mary Jane has ever wanted and she can’t answer.

 Although the ending to the fourth season of Being Mary Jane wasn’t as scary or gut-punching as others have been, it’s arguably the most important of them all.
 We’re finally seeing our girl get what she wants and it’s still the toughest decision of her life.
 Hopefully, we'll see her living happily in season five.